CDCgov/surveytable/README.md

 <!-- badges: end -->

-The goal of prettysurvey is to generate streamlined output from the `survey` package, with an application to NCHS data.
+The goal of prettysurvey is to generate streamlined output from the `survey` package, with an application to NCHS.

 ## Installation